 - longline systems

 Production and value

-Primary Industries and Regions SA collects data on production returns of marine aquaculture license holders.
+The Department of Primary Industries and Regions collects data on production returns of marine aquaculture license holders.
 This is required by the Aquaculture Regulations 2016.

 Annual economic impact reports are written using the data collected.